10 things I learned at Concordia

 9. Join a club

-As a writer for the Concordia news team, I was tasked throughout my internship with infiltrating different student clubs and writing profiles on them.
+As a writer for Concordia, I was tasked throughout my internship with infiltrating different student clubs and writing profiles on them.
 From the Tea Enthusiast Association to the Dodgeball League, I found that these student groups are amazing places to form bonds with others who share similar passions.
 While I never joined a club myself, I think if I were to do it all over again, that is one thing I would change.

 10. Stay positive